OWASP/www-project-developer-guide/draft/09-training-education/07-samurai-wtf.md

 ### 7.7 SamuraiWTF

-The OWASP [SamuraiWTF][samurai-wtf] (Web Training and Testing Framework) is a linux desktop for use in application security training.
+The OWASP [SamuraiWTF][samurai-wtf] (Web Training and Testing Framework) is a linux desktop distribution that is intended for application security training.

 The SamuraiWTF [breaker/tool project][samuraiwtf-project] is an OWASP Laboratory Project and the desktop can be downloaded as a pre-built virtual machine from the [website][samuraiwtf-download].

 #### What is SamuraiWTF?

-To Do: go into more detail about the SamuraiWTF so that a developer can gain an overview of what the training tool can provide for them.
+[Samurai Web Training Framework][samurai-wtf] is similar in spirit to the widely used [Kali Linux][kali] distribution;
+it is a distribution of an Ubuntu desktop that integrates many open-source tools used for penetration testing.

+SamuraiWTF is different to Kali in that it is meant as a training environment for attacking web applications rather than as a more general and comprehensive pen-testers toolkit.
+It was originally a web testing framework tool, but has been migrated to a training tool for penetration testing.
+For this reason it integrates a different set of tools from Kali;
+it focuses only on the tools used during a web penetration test.

+[Samurai-Dojo][samurai-dojo] is a set of vulnerable web applications that can be used to exercise the SamuraiWTF testing framework.
+In addition there is the [Katana][samurai-katana] which provides configuration to install specific tools and targets.
+This allows instructors to set up a classroom lab, for example, that can be distributed to their students.

 #### Why use it?

-To Do: provide more context for SamuraiWTF that allows developers to determine whether to use it in their training.
+SamuraiWTF is easy to use and comes as a virtual machine, which makes it ideal in a teaching environment or as an attack tool targeted specifically against web applications.
+The applications provided by Samurai-Dojo provides a set of real world applications to attack;
+these applications are contained within the Samurai Web Training Framework virtual machine so none of the attack traffic will leak from the environment - and avoid potentially triggering network intrusion detection systems.

 #### How to use it

 The OWASP Spotlight series provides an overview of training provided by SamuraiWTF:
 'Project 26 - [OWASP SamuraiWTF][spotlight26]'.

-To Do: give a brief outline of how to run SamuraiWTF and how it provides value for the development teams.
-Do not repeat the project documentation itself; ideally provide a primer and a pointer to the documentation.
+Getting started with SamuraiWTF is described in the [github README][samuraiwtf-download] :

+* either download the virtual machine for Oracle VirtualBox
+* or download the Hyper-V for Windows
+* or build an Amazon Workspace

+Run the Samurai Web Training Framework and login as the super-user 'samurai'.
+From a command prompt run 'katana' to start configuring SamuraiWTF for your training purposes, for example 'katana list'.

 ----